 I suggest spending at least a full day in either one of these two places before continuing your journey south towards Merzouga.
 The bus stations with buses going in the direction of Merzouga in Tinghir and Ouarzazate are very easy to find.

 The Supratour bus from Ouarzazate to Merzouga costs 200 Moroccan Dirhams while the bus from Tinghir to Merzouga should cost a lot less.

-- Getting to Merzouga from Marrakech by car
+- Getting to Merzouga from Marrakesh by car

 If you are traveling around Morocco with your own car or if you decide to rent one, it means you can plan your own route, take breaks wherever and whenever you please and get to know the country in a much more intimate way.

-To get from Marrakech to Merzouga you will have to follow highway N9 and highway N10.
+To get from Marrakesh to Merzouga you will have to follow highway N9 and highway N10.
 This route will take you the cities of Ouarzazate and Tinghir, two stops I absolutely recommend.

 How to get to Merzouga from Fez